teodragovic/teodragovic.github.io/source/_posts/2014-02-10-smashing-book-4-pt2.markdown

 Any code that needs vendor prefixes should have universal fallback.

-*Personal note:* Use autoprefixer and write only official syntax.
+**Personal note:** Use autoprefixer and write only latest unprefixed syntax.

 ### Use a mix of technologies, each for what it does best